Start Your Teaching Blog: Resources, Advice, and Examples. What's on your summer to-do list?

 For many people around the world, it’s also a career, but could it be even more than that?
 What about blogging in the classroom, is that an option?
 Could this practice benefit students across high school and college?
 In a word?
 Absolutely.
+As bloggers, we grow our knowledge and learn new things each and every day.
 Blogging in the classroom: why your students should write online.
 Writing in classrooms seems to me to have two wildly different, conflicting purposes: a limited, traditional and strict purpose - because exams, like many decent jobs, will be about written skill; and a wider, idealistic one: the ultimate method of exchange of ideas in depth.

 One form of digital communication being increasingly exploited for learning purposes is blogging.
 It’s a platform that has been widely used by individuals and businesses for a long time now, and its educational potential is increasingly being acknowledged.
+If you’re thinking of setting up a blog for your class, here’s your guide to getting started.
 So...You Wanna Use Blogs In The Classroom.
 Blogging is an important part of who I am as a professional.

 I can use this space to share resources with you, reflect on my own practice and try to figure out how to be a better educator.
 It is my public reflection on technology, leadership and learning.
 Think about when you were in school.
 You write an essay.
 Who read it?
 Blogging changes that for kids.
 Using Blogs to Integrate Technology in the Classroom, Education Up Close, Teaching Today, Glencoe Online.
 Using Blogs to Integrate Technology in the Classroom As the Internet becomes an increasingly pervasive and persistent influence in people's lives, the phenomenon of the blog stands out as a fine example of the way in which the Web enables individual participation in the marketplace of ideas.